-Shoe laces & laminated 'shoe' (alternative or additional activity option) Gum, mints, or another small wrapped item (not included in the toolkit))

-You will need a stop-watch or phone with a stop-watch app
+Shoe laces & laminated 'shoe' (alternative or additional activity option) You will need a stop-watch or phone with a stop-watch app

-• Discuss with students that this activity will help them experience how difficult it is for people to do everyday tasks after drinking alcohol.
+• Discuss with students that this activity will further help them further experience how difficult it is for people to do everyday tasks after drinking alcohol.

 - Explain to students that this will be sort of a relay race.
-Group students in teams of four. - Explain to teams that each team member will put on gloves, but on the opposite hands they are intended for.
-The team member then goes to a table or desk, picks up the puzzle and attempts to complete it as quickly as possible before returning to the team. - The next team member does the same until all four members are finished. - Start the teams at the same time and record the total time that each team takes. - Have students repeat the activity, this time without the gloves. - Depending on time available and group age/interests, you may choose to have the children lace and tie the provided laminated paper 'shoes' or unwrap a small item either in addition to or instead of completing the puzzle. - Discuss with students how easy or difficult each race was, and have them analyze how reduced coordination makes it more difficult to accomplish everyday tasks.
+Group students in teams of four. - Explain to teams that each team member will put on mitts, but on the opposite hands they are intended for.
+The team member then goes to a table or desk, picks up and unwraps their item completely before returning to the team. - The next team member does the same until all four members are done. - Start the teams at the same time, and record the total time that each team takes. - Have students repeat the activity, this time without the mitts. - Depending on time available and group age/interests, you may choose to have the students complete a puzzle or lace and tie the provide laminated paper 'shoes' either in addition to or instead of unwrapping a small item. - Discuss with students how easy or difficult each race was, and have them analyze how reduced coordination makes it more difficult to accomplish everyday tasks.

-- Although this activity encourages participants to have fun, it is also intended to represent the very serious opposite relationship between alcohol/drug consumption and coordination.
+- Although this activity encourages participants to have fun, it is also intended to represent the very serious inverse relationship between alcohol/drug consumption and coordination.
 It is extremely important to discuss this with the participants prior to starting, so as to ensure that the intended message is not undermined by the amusement provided by the activity. - Discuss the various ways in which driving a motorized vehicle is much more complicated than unwrapping a small item.
 Discuss how when driving any type of vehicle (car/truck, ATV, snowmobile, etc.), you need to be able to simultaneously use the brakes, steering wheel, mirrors, signal lights, etc. while also maintaining awareness of your surroundings.

 - Talk about the teamwork aspect of this activity within the framework of understanding how our decisions/actions affect other people besides just ourselves.
 When a person decides to drive impaired, they are putting themselves, their passengers (if applicable), pedestrians, and other drivers in danger.
-If you wish to further explore this topic, divide the teams by having two members wear the gloves, while the other two do not.
-When the race is over, discuss how the two members wearing the gloves affected their other teammates down by slowing down the entire team's performance. - Ensure that participants understand what is referred to by the term "impairment".
+If you wish to further explore this topic, divide the teams by having two members wear the mitts, while the other two do not.
+When the race is over, discuss how the two members wearing the mitts affected their other teammates down by slowing down the entire team's performance. - Ensure that participants understand what is referred to by the term "impairment".
 Impaired driving is not limited to driving while under the influence of alcohol, but it also encompasses driving while under the influence of illicit drugs such as marijuana and cocaine, or prescription and/or over-the-counter medicine that has fatigue as a side effect (Atavin, Gravol, etc.).
-Encourage participants to read labels on all medications prior to driving.
+Encourage participants to read labels on all medications prior to driving while under their influence.